 All students coming to Canada are legally required to have medical insurance.
 Hospital expenses in Canada can easily reach thousands of dollars in a very short period of time.
 In fact, a major illness would leave the average student with virtually unpayable debts.

-Health insurance in BC consists of a combination of public, private, and extended health insurance.
+Health insurance in BC consists of a combination of public, private, and extended health insurance.Fall 2021 Update

-Medical Services Plan (MSP)
+Medical Services Plan (MSP) - Basic Health Insurance

-New residents to BC are only eligible for MSP benefits after a waiting period has expired.
+New residents to BC are only eligible for MSP benefits after a waiting period.
 This waiting period includes the month in which you submit your MSP application, plus two months.
 For example, if you submit your MSP application in the month of September (whether September 1 or 30 or anywhere in between), your waiting period will be September, October, and November, and your MSP coverage will begin in the month of December.
 It is therefore mandatory that students have coverage for this waiting period.
 Information about this is below.

 Canadian students who do not intend to settle permanently in BC may be able to maintain hospital and medical coverage in their home province for the duration of their studies.
 Each province has different requirements for maintaining health insurance.
 Make sure to contact the insurance provider in your home province for details.

 AMS Health and Dental Plan - Extended Health Insurance

 Students who are taking 3 or more audit hours can opt in to the plan by paying student fees.
 You can opt in to student fees when you register for your courses.
 There is a very limited time period for opting in or out of this plan at the beginning of each term.